Apollo Image Archive Banner Image

 All the original Apollo film can be found in the Film Archive (Building 8) at Johnson Space Center (JSC).
 Due to the importance in preserving these films, the original film is not allowed to leave the building.

-The film is stored in a freezer (0° F), which is located in a large refrigerator that is maintained at 55° F. The staff at JSC has developed a procedure, and used it many times, for removing film from the freezer for scanning and making copies of the film.
+The film is stored in a freezer (0° F), which is located in a large refrigerator that is maintained at 55° F. The staff at JSC has a rigorous procedure for removing film from the freezer for scanning or making copies.

-1. The sealed film canister is identified and then transferred from the freezer to the refrigerator where it is allowed to equilibrate for 24 hours.
+1. The sealed film canister is transferred from the freezer to the refrigerator where it is allowed to equilibrate for 24 hours.

-2. The sealed canister is then removed from the refrigerator and placed in room temperature environment and allowed to equilibrate for an addition 24 hours.
+2. The sealed canister is then removed from the refrigerator and placed in a room temperature environment and allowed to equilibrate for an additional 24 hours.

 3. The film is then removed from the canister, hand cleaned (see below) and scanned.